msdominguez/jou-query/README.md

 # jou-query

 A journal application built with JQuery, Node.js, and MongoDB.
 Create, view, edit, delete, favorite, and filter journal entries.
+Designed for iPhone XR.

 ## How to use